1. Dog Frisbee Game

 9. Water Game

 Every dog and their person, well, at least me and my dog love water games, especially during those hot summer.
 If your dog already loves swimming, you can bring him to the local beach.
-Remember to bring along some of his toys, make sure it’s floating toys and bring him his doggie life jacket just for extra precaution.
+Remember to bring along some of his toys, make sure it’s floating toys and bring him his doggie life jacket (link to my review) just for extra precaution.

 If you don’t have a local beach nearby, you can alternatively play water games in the comfort of your own backyard using a plastic pool.
 Invite his friends, toss in some toys and let him have his own splashing fun time.